FEUP-ESOF-2020-21/open-cx-t1g1-ploggers/README.md

 ---
 #### **Story #7**

-As a moderator, I want to be able to control what questions are passed to the host so that the most relevant are answered.
+As a moderator, I want to be able to control what questions are passed to the speaker so that the most relevant are answered.

 _User interface mockups_